 The prices for a tourist in Krakow are great.
 It is possible to get one nights mid-range accommodation, all meals and local transport for a full day for only US$69.
 The prices of accommodation can be as high as you like depending on your wants and wishes.
 An evening meal for two people is a good restaurant with a dessert and wine will cost on average US$35.
 Guided tours/ city tours may vary in price through the seasons.

 Some good advice is to book your flights and accommodation for peak season as early as possible.
 It is also recommended that you book any sightseeing tours to famous attractions in Krakow as early as possible too.
 When you are there and on guided tours, you should never stray from the group.
 At night it is better to be safe and to travel in groups when walking around the city.
-Be aware of pickpockets, they are found everywhere.
+Be aware of your surroundings at all time.

 In brief, Krakow does not see a lot of rain throughout the year and the summer months can be very hot.
 The months from the end of May, June, July and August are the hottest months with temperatures well into the 30’s degrees Celsius.
 The coldest month during the year tends to be January and the temperatures are approximately -5 degrees Celsius.
 Surprisingly, on average, the wettest month is June and the driest month is February.